f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   1     1         Running  BIGIP-15.1.5-0.0.8.ALL-F5OS.qcow2.zip.bundle  2021-12-22T20:47:31Z  2021-12-22T20:47:32Z  Started tenant instance  00:94:a1:69:59:27

-Tenant Deployment via GUI
+Tenant Deployment via WebUI
 -------------------------

-Uploading a Tenant Image via GUI
+Uploading a Tenant Image via WebUI
 ================================

-You can upload a tenant image via the GUI in two different places.
+You can upload a tenant image via the WebUI in two different places.
 The first is by going to the **Tenant Management > Tenant Images** page.
 There are two options on this page, you may click the **Import** button and you will receive a pop-up asking for the URL of a remote HTTPS server with optional credentials, and the ability to ignore certificate warnings.

 .. image:: images/rseries_deploying_a_tenant/image71.png
   :align: center